GLOBAL/PROTESTS

 Capturing change: strategies for safely covering protests

-A massive wave of solidarity protests against racial injustice have been staged across the United States and worldwide following a series of killings in the US, including of unarmed African American man, George Floyd, by police on May 25th.
+A massive wave of solidarity protests against racial injustice have been staged across the United States and worldwide following a series of killings in the US, inclusive of unarmed African American man, George Floyd, by police on May 25th.

 #TFnothingbutthetruth